jvxiao/jvxiao/README.md

 I am a full-time front-end developer, and in the past few years, I have mainly used Vue and Node to complete my development work.

 In my spare time, I enjoy learning new things and creating some very interesting projects.
-If you like my projects, please don't hesitate to give me a star.
+If you like my projects, please don't hesitate to give me a star or kindly consider [sponsoring me by afdian](https://afdian.com/a/jvxiao).

 Feel free to contact me.